kozik47/zte-imei-unlock/README.md

    - A USB to TTL adapter, configured at 3.3V and 921600 baud, was used to capture the UART output.
    - The boot log indicated the device was utilizing U-Boot 2011.09 and Linux kernel 3.4.110-rt140 and also provided hardware details, including the ZX297520V3 CPU, 64 MiB RAM, and NAND flash partitions (e.g., 'rootfs' at 22 MiB).
+   - A login shell was visible on the console.
+It appeared that 'admin' was a valid username but the correct password could not be determined.
+Therefore dumping the flash was necessary to gain access to the filesystem.

 2. **NAND Flash Dumping**: